-A unified modelling and solution platform for all products
+A unified modelling and solution platform for digital design & operations

-Because all products are built on a single common platform, they provide a consistent user experience, with interoperable components where appropriate.
+Because all products are built on a single common platform, they provide a consistent user experience, ease of training and low total cost of ownership.

 The gPROMS advantage

-These capabilities enable gPROMS products to go well beyond existing process modelling tools, providing a new generation of advanced applications that enable you to create competitive advantage as never before.
+These capabilities enable gPROMS products to go well beyond existing process simulators, providing a new generation of advanced applications that enable you to create competitive advantage as never before.

 The features described below are either integral parts of gPROMS products, or can be added as options.